-Beasley's Orchard in Danville will bring the fun back again during its 31st Annual Heartland Apple Festival.
+Beasley's Orchard in Danville will bring the fun back again during its 32nd Annual Heartland Apple Festival.
 If you're a local, you've surely heard about or experienced this fall tradition.
-If you're a visitor or have never heard about it, you must check this fantastic two-weekend event out on Oct.
-7-8 and 14-15.
+If you're a visitor or have never heard about it, you must check out this fantastic two-weekend event Oct.
+6-7 and 13-14.

 The Heartland Apple Festival has become a tradition for my family.
 It boasts something for all of us, and it always comes when we are in dire need of some time together, outside, enjoying the simple things.
 School, sports and other activities may be back in full swing, but I'm always eager for a little break from the mundane.

-Here is my (short) list of more reasons to visit...
+Here is my (short) list of reasons to visit...

 The Corn Maze and Hayrides

 Sometimes we just need a time and a place to take it all in and enjoy the season.
 Beasley's corn maze and hayrides are a perfect way to do just that.
-This year's massive corn maze theme is Minions.
+The corn maze design this year pays tribute to the many great sports teams of Indianapolis, and as always, navigating this maze is a challenge the whole family will enjoy.

 Last year, our family navigated the maze once at the Heartland Apple Festival, and again during their Dog Daze at the Maze festival.
 I couldn't help but think back to years when we pushed a stroller through the maze or had tiny tots who scoured the land for muddy puddles to walk through with no interest in reaching the finish point of the maze.